 In the context of a demi-classical enhanced quantum set the basis will always be the standard one, consisting of minimal projections of $\cO(X)$, and we will be typically interested in the thickness of the adjacency matrix $A_X$.

 \begin{proposition} Let $X=(\cO(X),\psi_X,A_X)$ be a demi-classical enhanced quantum set whose adjacency matrix $A_X$ has simple spectrum and is thick.
-Then, the quantum automorphism group $G_X$ isomorphic to $(\bZ/2)^n$ for some $n$. \end{proposition} \begin{proof} It is enough to argue that the $G_X$ is classical, for then the fact that it is a $2$-group follows:
+Then, the quantum automorphism group $G_X$ is isomorphic to $(\bZ/2)^n$ for some $n$. \end{proposition} \begin{proof} It is enough to argue that $G_X$ is classical, for then the fact that it is a $2$-group follows:

 Suppose we know that $G_X$ is classical.
 Then every $T\in G_X$ operates as a permutation on the classical set $X$ and scales each eigenvector $v$ of $A_X$ (because the spectrum is simple): $Tv=\lambda v$ for some $\lambda\in \mathbb{C}$.
-Since $T$ permutes the components of $v$ the scalar $\lambda$ must be a root of unity, and the fact that $v$ is a {\it real} vector implies that $\lambda=\pm 1$.
+Since $T$ permutes the components of $v$ the scalar $\lambda$ must be a root of unity, and the fact that $v$ can be chosen to be a {\it real} vector implies that $\lambda=\pm 1$.